rushp28/StockSurge/README.md

 Using StockSurge is a straightforward process.
 Just follow these simple steps:

 1. Double-click on the executable file to start the application.

-### Admin Login 🛡️

-### Exploring Your Stocks and Transactions 📈📊

-Once you're logged in as an admin, you can navigate and explore your stock items and transaction logs with ease:

-- Click the "Stocks" tab to manage your stock items.
-- Access transaction logs by selecting the "Transactions" tab.

-### CRUD Operations Made Easy 🧰

-StockSurge simplifies the process of managing your stock items and transaction logs:

-- **Create:** Easily add new stock items to your inventory.
-- **Read:** View your current stock levels and access transaction logs effortlessly.
-- **Update:** Modify stock levels as required.
-- **Delete:** Remove stock items you no longer need with a simple click.

 ## We Value Your Feedback 🗣️